Integration Overview

 **Connect** - UI to facilitate data source connections

-**Data API** - Endpoints to pull user data from
+**Data API** - Endpoints to pull users' data from

-Once a user has an active connection, we will continue to sync new data for that user and make it available to you.
-Most importantly, no matter what or how many sources the user connects, you'll end up with a single set of Human API credentials and one, normalized API to query all of that user's data.
+No matter what or how many sources the user connects, you'll end up with a single set of Human API credentials and one normalized API to query all of that user's data.

 _Let's get started!_